 Section 3 is a provision of the Housing and Urban Development (HUD) Act of 1968 that helps foster local economic development, neighborhood economic improvement, and individual self-sufficiency.
 The Section 3 program requires that recipients of certain HUD financial assistance, to the greatest extent feasible, provide job training, employment, and contracting opportunities for low or very low income residents in connection with projects and activities in their neighborhoods.
 Section 3 is a starting point for people with low or very low incomes to obtain job training, employment, and contracting opportunities.

 Making Home Choices That Are Best For You!

-All current residents (of any income level) of public housing developments of the Albuquerque Housing Authority (AHA) qualify as Section 3 residents.
-Additionally, individuals residing in the Albuquerque Metropolitan Statistical Area (MSA) of Bernalillo, Sandoval, Torrance and Valencia Counties, who are members of a household that meets the total household income limits (Area Median Income – AMI) set forth below for Bernalillo County (Albuquerque MSA), can also qualify for Section 3 resident status.
-Count all sources of income in the household.
+Additionally, individuals residing in the Albuquerque Metropolitan Statistical Area (MSA) of Bernalillo, Sandoval, Torrance and Valencia Counties, whose individual income limits (Area Median Income – AMI) set forth below for Bernalillo County (Albuquerque MSA), can also qualify for Section 3 Worker status.
+Count only theone (1) individual (applicant)source of income in the household.

 *(AMI amount to change annually, based on federal income data reports)

 2022 Low (80%)

 Any worker who currently fits or when hired within the past five years (effective November 30, 2020, or date of hire if later) meets the criteria to be certified as a Section 3 worker or targeted Section 3 worker through self-certification or employer certification using the forms.
 Section 3 Explanation and Forms 2022